A Polygonal Discontinuous Galerkin Method with Minus One Stabilization: Numerical Results

-As we can see the results confirm the theoretical estimate, with the correct order of convergence for the $H^1$ norm of the error as $h$ tends to zero.
-We remark that, in the second Test case we seem to have some kind of superconvergence.
-We believe that this is rather due to the the fact that, since the grids are unstructured, there mesh size parameter is non as clearcut defined as in a structured case.
+We observe that the results confirm the theoretical estimate, with the correct order of convergence for the broken $H^1$ norm of the error, i.e. $\mathcal O(h^k)$, as $h$ tends to zero.
+Observe also that, as far as the choice of $\klambda$ is concerned, when considering the $H^1$ norm, there is very little difference between $\klambda = k$ and $\klambda = k-1$.